-The Commerce Department reported Friday that the June gain pushed sales of new homes to a seasonally adjusted annual rate of 776,000.
+The Commerce Department reported Friday that the June gain pushed sales of new homes to a seasonally adjusted annual rate of 776,000, a better-than-expected performance.
 The increase follows a 19.4% jump in May.

 A separate report Wednesday showed sales of previously owned homes surged 20.7% in June to a seasonally adjusted annual rate of 4.72 million.
 Even with the gain, which followed three months of declines, new home sales remain toughly 20% below pre-pandemic levels.